seangwright/kentico-xperience-13-style-guide/docs/guide/project-setup-and-configuration.md

 **Why?**

-All modern .NET Core/.NET 5+ projects use the SDK-Style Project format which includes [a large number of improvments and new features](https://github.com/dotnet/project-system/blob/main/docs/feature-comparison.md) when compared with the project format of older .NET 4.x projects.
+All modern .NET Core/.NET 5+ projects use the SDK-Style Project format which includes [a large number of improvements and new features](https://github.com/dotnet/project-system/blob/main/docs/feature-comparison.md) when compared with the project format of older .NET 4.x projects.
 Some of these features, like hand editable `.csproj` files that can be edited without 'unloading' projects in Visual Studio, are welcomed conveniences.
 Others, like properly tracked transitive NuGet package references, make the difference between applications that do and do not function correctly when run.
 Even `.netstandard2.0` class libraries can use the new SDK-Style projects.

 **Why?**